opentelekomcloud/docs/cce/user-guide/gpu-beta.md

 4. Obtain the driver link in either of the following ways:
     -   Method 1: As shown in  [Figure 3](#fig5901194614534), find  _url=/tesla/396.37/NVIDIA-Linux-x86\_64-396.37.run_  in the browser address box.
 Then, supplement it to obtain the driver link  [https://us.download.nvidia.com/tesla/396.37/NVIDIA-Linux-x86\_64-396.37.run](https://us.download.nvidia.com/tesla/396.37/NVIDIA-Linux-x86_64-396.37.run).
 By using this method, you must bind an EIP to each GPU node.
     -   Method 2: As shown in  [Figure 3](#fig5901194614534), click  **AGREE & DOWNLOAD**  to download the driver.
 Then, upload the driver to OBS and record the OBS URL.
 By using this method, you do not need to bind an EIP to GPU nodes.
+However, you must ensure that the policy of the OBS bucket is  **Public Read**.
+For details about how to upload the driver, see  [Uploading a File](https://docs.otc.t-systems.com/en-us/usermanual/obs/obs_03_0307.html).

         **Figure  3**  Obtaining the link<a name="fig5901194614534"></a>
         ![](figures/obtaining-the-link.png "obtaining-the-link")